docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

 ## Extension folder structure

+A Docker extension is made of several files which range from the extension's source code to the required extension-specific files.

-In the `minimal-backend` sample folder, you can find a ready-to-go example.
-It represents a UI Extension built on HTML that runs a backend service.
+In the `minimal-backend` [sample folder](https://github.com/docker/extensions-sdk/tree/main/samples), you can find a ready-to-go example that represents a UI extension built on HTML that runs a backend service.
 We will go through this code example in this tutorial.

+Although you can start from an empty directory, it is highly recommended that you start from the template below and change it accordingly to suit your needs.

 ```bash
 .